kurron/aws-plex/README.md

 #Tips and Tricks

+## Configuration
+Edit `create-instance.sh` and adjust the variables as needed.
+The sensitive values, such as your secret key, should be exported in your environment **and not in the script**.
+You don't want your AWS keys leaking out to the internet.
+You have been warned.

+## Creating the instance

-Run `./create-instanc.sh`.
+Run `./create-instance.sh`.
 You should see something similar to this:

 ```
 ./create-instance.sh